What is American Airlines policy on pet acceptance?

 - To or from the United States and Canada, Mexico, the Caribbean, Central American and some destinations in South America provided the country of arrival permits entry.

-Pets traveling in the cabin are not accepted on flights to Jamaica, to/from Hawaii, Argentina, Barbados, Bolivia, Brazil, Chile, Uruguay and Venezuela, and to/from transatlantic/transpacific destinations.
+Pets traveling in the cabin are not accepted on flights to Jamaica, to/from Hawaii, Argentina, Brazil, Chile, Columbia, and Uruguay, and to/from transatlantic/transpacific destinations.

 How do I book a flight, check in and pay any applicable charges when traveling with a pet?

-When traveling with your pet in the cabin or as checked baggage, you must present yourself at the check-in counter.
+When traveling with your pet in the cabin, you must present yourself at the check-in counter.
 Consider allowing extra time beyond suggested times for arriving at the airport.
-You will have to complete a checklist with an agent (last time the pet was fed, compliance with all government requirements for international destinations, separate food/watering dishes, etc.).
-Checked pets are not accepted more than 4 hour prior to departure.

 For American Airlines itineraries, applicable charges may be paid by cash, credit card or voucher at the airport or American Airlines Travel Centers.
 If not used, the refund is to the original form of payment.
 Charges apply for each connection segment if your itinerary includes a voluntary stopover/connection of more than four hours.

 American Airlines does not collect pet charges on behalf of another operating airline in the itinerary (even those with an AA flight number).
-Pets must be claimed and rechecked to each carrier.
 Charges are payable to each operating carrier upon check-in.

 Pets in the Passenger Cabin